RAMshades/YOLO-SAHI_Detection/README.md

 # YOLO-SAHI_Detection
 This work provides code that combines YOLO and SAHI for large-scale imagery.
+This code was originally used to train you-only-look-once (YOLO) models with sliced aided hyper inference (SAHI) to localize and detect small objects in synthetic aperture sonar (SAS) imagery.
+This work can be extended to wide-area imagery with a few tweaks to the code.

 # Instructions
 ## Installation